dk/Net-Eboks/README.md

 Prerequesites
 -------------

-1) You need to configure this with your CPR#, password and activation key.
-You get the password and activation key from the e-Boks website.
-Here is a [video-guide](http://www.e-boks.dk/help.aspx?pageid=db5a89a1-8530-418a-90e9-ff7f0713784a) on how to get it (in Danish).

-2) For windows you'll need strawberry perl from http://strawberryperl.com/ .
+1) For windows you'll need strawberry perl from http://strawberryperl.com/ .

-3) Install this module by opening command line and typing 'cpanm git://github.com/dk/Net-Eboks' If this fails, try this: 'cpan Net::Eboks'.
+2) Install this module by opening command line and typing 'cpanm git://github.com/dk/Net-Eboks'.
+This gets you the latest code.
+If this fails, try this: 'cpan Net::Eboks', which can be older.

 Download your mails as a mailbox
 --------------------------------